-- Has needs for care and support (whether or not the Local Authority is meeting any of these needs). - Is experiencing, or at risk of abuse or neglect. - As a result of those care and support needs is unable to protect themselves from either the risk of or the experience of abuse or neglect.
+- Has needs for care and support (whether or not the Local Authority is meeting any of these needs) - Is experiencing, or at risk of abuse or neglect - As a result of those care and support needs is unable to protect themselves from either the risk of or the experience of abuse or neglect.

-(Care and Support Statutory Guidance 2016)
+(Care and Support Statutory Guidance, 2016)

-The definition may apply to anyone over the age of 18 who may not be able to protect themselves from abuse, harm or exploitation, which may be because of illness, physical, sensory or learning disability or impairment, mental illness, use of drugs or alcohol.
+The definition may apply to anyone 18 years old and over who may not be able to protect themselves from abuse, harm or exploitation, which may be by reason of illness, physical, sensory or learning disability or impairment, mental illness, use of drugs or alcohol.
 Increased vulnerability may be temporary or permanent and may be visible or invisible.